tw-SeanLuckett/LangGraph-Blackbox-Reverse-Engineering/memory-bank/activeContext.md

 ### Primary objective

-**Foundation complete - Ready for pattern analysis agent development**
+**Pattern Analysis Agent implementation in progress - API endpoint detection functional**

-We have successfully implemented the LangGraph foundation with working multi-agent workflow, comprehensive state management, Playwright MCP integration, and full test coverage.
-The foundation is operational with 11 passing tests and a working demo script.
+We have successfully implemented the foundation and begun Pattern Analysis Agent development using TDD principles.
+The agent now has working API endpoint detection with duplicate consolidation capabilities.
+We're continuing with small, focused TDD cycles to build up the agent incrementally.

 ### Immediate priorities